 A more recent example is the Policy for Resource Management of the Eastern Slopes, introduced by Premier Lougheed in 1977, during the last period of rapid growth in the province.
 The Eastern Slopes Policy identified watershed integrity as the highest priority use for this region of the province, followed by public recreation and tourism.
 It stated that the management of renewable resources would be the priority, but that non-renewable resource development-primarily oil and gas-would be encouraged in areas where it was compatible.
-The policy also mandated detailed sub-regional and local integrated resource management plans (IRPs) for its sub-regions.
-These IRPs included multiple objectives-timber, minerals and agriculture in addition to watershed, wildlife, fisheries, and recreation-but noted that "not all objectives will necessarily be achieved in all areas."
+The policy also mandated detailed subregional and local integrated resource management plans (IRPs) for its subregions.
+These IRPs included multiple objectives timber, minerals and agriculture in addition to watershed, wildlife, fisheries, and recreation-but noted that "not all objectives will necessarily be achieved in all areas."

 The Land-use Framework thus represents continuity with past policy, not a break.
-There are precedents in which farsighted leaders responded to our growing population and economy by putting in place new land-use guidelines.
+There are precedents in which far-sighted leaders responded to our growing population and economy with new land-use guidelines.